logancorrea/Portfolio/Applied Data Visualization/README.md

 [![Magnitude Energy Release](/Applied%20Data%20Visualization/Images/energy.png)](https://logancorrea.github.io/Portfolio/Applied%20Data%20Visualization/Images/energy.html "Click for Interactivity")

-Figure 2.
-This figure illustrates the relationship between earthquake magnitude and energy release, measured in tons of TNT.
+<sub>**Figure 2.** This figure illustrates the relationship between earthquake magnitude and energy release, measured in tons of TNT.
 Highlighted are significant Utah earthquakes, including the 2020 Magna earthquake (6,700 tons of TNT) and the 1901 Richfield earthquake.
-It models a potential Wasatch Front earthquake (2020–2070) with a magnitude of 6.75+, releasing nearly 220,000 tons of TNT.
+It models a potential Wasatch Front earthquake (2020–2070) with a magnitude of 6.75+, releasing nearly 220,000 tons of TNT.</sub>

 Understanding the relationship between magnitude and energy release underscores the importance of preparing for high-magnitude events.
 Even a moderate earthquake in the magnitude 5 range, like the 2020 Magna earthquake, caused notable shaking and damage.
 A larger earthquake, such as one exceeding magnitude 7, would result in exponentially greater destruction, posing a catastrophic threat to life and property along the Wasatch Front.